HassenPy/CRM-easy-app/README.md

 ######STRIPE_SECRET_KEY && STRIPE_PUBLISHABLE_KEY:
      you get those from your stripe account under account/apikeys.

-**Didn't add comments to this project for memory training, as this project has no long term value**
+**Didn't add comments to this project as it has no long term value, i also added some feature not covered in the tutorial.**